venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 ### Use Case 3: Generate a Filtered Bootstrap Table Based on User Selection

-In Use Case 3, the goal is to generate a filtered report which only returns the result for a specific manufacturer based on the user selection, and the process will involve 5 steps:
+In Use Case 3, the goal is to generate a filtered report which only returns the result from a specific manufacturer based on the user selection, and the process will involve 5 steps:
 1. Get the user selected manufacturer name from the HTML page based on a user click;
 2. Send the user selected manufacturer name to the backend;
 3. Run a custom query in database to return the filtered output and store the result in JSON object;